 In the same way that a quality workout trims away the excess fat, a quality men’s slim fit suit trims away the excess fabrics.
-As a result you get a form-fitting men’s suit that’s narrow at the chest and waist, but not to the point of constricting blood flow.
+As a result you get a stylish, form-fitting men’s suit that’s narrow at the chest and waist, but not to the point of constricting blood flow.
 While slim fit suits and athletic builds seem like an obvious pairing, the truth is that many different male body types can pull off the slim fit look.

 Classic Fit Suit

 For those who don’t want to overthink the process, a classic fit suit is the way to go.
 Comfortable in feel and unfettered in design, this popular men’s suit type provides breathability without resorting to a loose or unkempt aesthetic–they don’t call it “classic” for nothing.
 An easy choice if you want something that’s perfect for the office Monday to Friday, but with a suit jacket that can be put with chinos for a smart casual weekend look.
 It’s safe to say, classic suits will never go out of style.

 Modern Fit Suit

 If you don’t think you can pull off the slim fit suit just yet, but want to nevertheless exude a heightened sartorial sensibility, by all means consider the modern fit suit.
 This style hovers squarely in the realm between slim fit and classic fit, and thereby delivers a tight look with breathing room to spare.
 If you get the material and the accessories right then you can make this work for just about any occasion.
 Modern suit designs are made to conquer any outing, from casual to dressy.